2017-05-28 Memorial Weekend

 【Aiden in English】

 What is Canada known for?
 Moose, snow, hockey, and free healthcare are all aspects of Canadian culture, but they have come to dominate the American perspective.
 One must venture to Québec, the heart of Canadian culture, to discover what it is truly like.
 Québec City was the first French colony in North America.
 This looks good on its resume, and the people of Québec can expect a million Québec visitors a year.
 What attracts so many tourists, then?
-Because of the city's incredible history, there are many spots to gather people.
-The main attraction revolves around a single street called Rue du Petit-Champlain in the Lower Town next to the St. Lawrence River.
+Due to the city's rich history, there are numerous places where people gather.
+The main attraction centers around a single street, Rue du Petit-Champlain, in the Lower Town, adjacent to the St. Lawrence River.
 It can be considered a series of attractions.
 It is also the oldest street in Canada.
 Due to the fur trade in the 1500s, people gathered in this area of the river, which narrowed.
-Settlers requested that France send more women to populate the region, increasing the number of people.
+Settlers requested that France send more women to populate the region, thereby increasing the population.
 And to this day, that homogeneous culture remains in the city.
 From the narrow, cobbled street to the substantial French architecture, I don't think I've ever seen a Main Street like it.
 It was through the numerous shops set up around the area that the street became bustling with people.
 Music contributed to the atmosphere.
 Many locals also wandered around the area.
 It's interesting why Indigenous people still shop here.
 The Farmer's Market still sells items unique to the location.
 However, we were not here to shop.
-Rue Notre-Dame displayed a realistic mural on the wall of Soumande House, so well done that it could look like a separate alley if seen at the correct angle.
-Painted by some French name I can't pronounce, it featured many aspects of the old city's history.
+Rue Notre-Dame displayed a realistic mural on the wall of Soumande House, so well done that it could appear to be a separate alley if viewed from the correct angle.
+Painted by a French artist whose name I can't pronounce, it featured many aspects of the old city's history.
 In some areas, it depicts old kings and queens.
 Others show interactions with Native Americans.
-This is something I can relate to in school.
-The French settlers were the only European culture not obligated to force native tribes out of their land.
+This is something I can relate to from my school days.
+The French settlers were the only European culture not obligated to forcibly displace native tribes from their land.
 This essentially created peace and trading, also allowing interesting stories to arise.
 The French credited the discovery of the Mississippi River to themselves, as an explorer was a friend of Sacajawea who explained a long river in the south.
 Please don't ask me who that explorer was.
 It's a name the keyboard cannot spell.
 Because of this pride, the building with the cable car was named after the explorer.
 What's the cable car for?
 Well, over an enormous hill, we didn't have time to climb and lay a luxury treasure across the Lower and Upper Town.
-The Chateau Frontenac, a hotel in the Upper Town with quite a standard among those who have enough money to spend a night there, is an ancient, gorgeously decorated hotel where superstars live.
+The Château Frontenac, a hotel in the Upper Town with a high standard among those who can afford to spend a night there, is an ancient, gorgeously decorated hotel where superstars reside.
 Just pass by any time; you can expect cameras and photographers to be there, awaiting a mystery VIP in a limousine to pull up.
 The inside, however, is what sets the hotel apart.
-Due to its historical build, the hotel had set up a miniature art exhibit for guests to view, areas for visitors to take pictures, and places left for those willing to pay a thousand dollars.
-The inside halls were dimly lit and decorated elegantly in the Renaissance style.
+Due to its historical architecture, the hotel had set up a miniature art exhibit for guests to view, designated areas for visitors to take pictures, and spaces reserved for those willing to pay a thousand dollars.
+The interior halls were dimly lit and decorated in an elegant Renaissance style.
 But due to the little time, Mom and I were forced to sprint back after a glance around.
-Québec City, however, never changes its roots.
-From new paintings to historic hotels, its French heritage will remain there for long time.
+Québec City, however, remains rooted in its past.
+From new paintings to historic hotels, its French heritage will stay there for a long time.
 And I like that.
 It is probably the most blended city in North America (Mexico is… a different story).
 Therefore, looking from the edge of Main Street seems like looking back in time.

-1985 the Historic District of Old Québec was inscribed as a UNESCO World Heritage Site. 【红霞译】 加拿大以什么著称?
+1985 the Historic District of Old Québec was inscribed as a UNESCO World Heritage Site. 【紅霞譯】 加拿大以什麼著稱?

-因为自豪感,缆车室便以这位探险家命名,什么缆车?这么说吧,就是能带我们翻过那座没工夫爬的大山并且让我们不费吹灰之力即可攀援上城下城的交通工具。上城的芳堤娜“喷泉”城堡是一家相当标致花钱如流水的酒店,里外打造得古色古香,可谓超级明星光顾驻足的地方,任何时候打那经过,你都能看到手握相机的摄影师正蹲点准备捕捉神秘要人走出豪华轿车的瞬间。不过酒店内部把住房区分隔开来,作为标志性建筑,酒店分别专设供顾客参观的小型艺展厅、为游人拍照留念的景区、让富翁豪掷钱财的会所。大厅里面灯光昏暗,装饰全部采用华丽的文艺复兴风格,苦于时间紧迫,我和妈妈赶紧猫上一眼飞身离去。 源远流长的魁北克市永远不会改变自己的根基,从新绘画到老客栈,始终保持着法国传统,我欣赏这种做法,它或许是北美最具异国情调(墨西哥……另当别论)的古城,因此当身置小香普兰街尽端放眼望去,恍若又回到了久远的过去。 1985年,魁北克老城区被联合国教科文组织纳入《世界遗产名录》。 Today in History(历史上的今天): 2017: Outskirt of Quebec City, Canada(加拿大魁北克市—郊外拾零) 2017: Quebec City the Old Capital, Canada(加拿大魁北克市—旧都古韵) 2015 North Penn Art Show(2015年北宾州学区艺术展) 2009: 语录文化(Slogan Culture) Outlook of Cityscape (城市景观 05-28-2017)
+因為自豪感,纜車室便以這位探險家命名,什麼纜車?這麼說吧,就是能帶我們翻過那座沒工夫爬的大山並且讓我們不費吹灰之力即可攀援上城下城的交通工具。上城的芳堤娜“噴泉”城堡是一家相當標緻花錢如流水的酒店,里外打造得古色古香,可謂超級明星光顧駐足的地方,任何時候打那經過,你都能看到手握相機的攝影師正蹲點準備捕捉神秘要人走出豪華轎車的瞬間。不過酒店內部把住房區分隔開來,作為標誌性建築,酒店分別專設供顧客參觀的小型藝展廳、為遊人拍照留念的景區、讓富翁豪擲錢財的會所。大廳裡面燈光昏暗,裝飾全部採用華麗的文藝復興風格,苦於時間緊迫,我和媽媽趕緊貓上一眼飛身離去。 源遠流長的魁北克市永遠不會改變自己的根基,從新繪畫到老客棧,始終保持着法國傳統,我欣賞這種做法,它或許是北美最具異國情調(墨西哥……另當別論)的古城,因此當身置小香普蘭街盡端放眼望去,恍若又回到了久遠的過去。 1985年,魁北克老城區被聯合國教科文組織納入《世界遺產名錄》。 Today in History(歷史上的今天): 2017: Outskirt of Quebec City, Canada(加拿大魁北克市—郊外拾零) 2017: Quebec City the Old Capital, Canada(加拿大魁北克市—舊都古韻) 2015 North Penn Art Show(2015年北賓州學區藝術展) 2009: 語錄文化(Slogan Culture) Outlook of Cityscape (城市景觀 05-28-2017)

 Chateau Frontenac over Fleuve Saint-Laurent, the World's Most Photographed Hotel

-(圣劳伦斯河上芳堤娜城堡·世上出镜率最高的酒店 05-28-2017)
+(聖勞倫斯河上芳堤娜城堡·世上出鏡率最高的酒店 05-28-2017)

-Windblast Blowing in Front of the Monument Samuel de Champlain, Father of New France (新法兰西之父《萨缪尔·尚普兰“上帝之名·田野”》雕像前强风吹袭 05-28-2017)
+Windblast Blowing in Front of the Monument Samuel de Champlain, Father of New France (新法蘭西之父《薩繆爾·尚普蘭“上帝之名·田野”》雕像前強風吹襲 05-28-2017)

-Gallery @ Chateau Frontenac (芳堤娜城堡·展览厅 05-28-2017)
+Gallery @ Chateau Frontenac (芳堤娜城堡·展覽廳 05-28-2017)

 Bar @ Chateau Frontenac (芳堤娜城堡·酒吧 05-28-2017)

-Lobby @ Chateau Frontenac (芳堤娜城堡·大厅 05-28-2017)
+Lobby @ Chateau Frontenac (芳堤娜城堡·大廳 05-28-2017)

-Rue Sous le Fort, the Oldest Commercial Street in North America (苏勒堡“堡垒下”街·北美最古老的商业街 05-28-2017)
+Rue Sous le Fort, the Oldest Commercial Street in North America (蘇勒堡“堡壘下”街·北美最古老的商業街 05-28-2017)

-Cathedral-Basilica of Notre-Dame de Québec, Built in the MiQuébec Century, the Oldest Church in Canada (魁北克圣母大教堂·建于17世纪中叶,加拿大最古老的教堂 05-26-1997)
+Cathedral-Basilica of Notre-Dame de Québec, Built in the MiQuébec Century, the Oldest Church in Canada (魁北克聖母大教堂·建於17世紀中葉,加拿大最古老的教堂 05-26-1997)

-Église Notre-Dame-des-Victoires in the Early 18th-Century Colonial French (凯旋圣母教堂·18世纪早期法国殖民式 05-28-2017) Quebec City Mural @ Maison Soumande,Rue Notre-Dame
+Église Notre-Dame-des-Victoires in the Early 18th-Century Colonial French (凱旋聖母教堂·18世紀早期法國殖民式 05-28-2017) Quebec City Mural @ Maison Soumande,Rue Notre-Dame

-(圣母街苏曼德故居·魁北克城壁画 05-28-2017)
+(聖母街蘇曼德故居·魁北克城壁畫 05-28-2017)

-Mural of the Quebecers, Homage to the History of Quebec City by DepictinQuébecmber of Its Key Figures (《魁北克人》壁画·借助描绘魁北克城的重要人物来向魁北克城的历史致敬05-28-2017)
+Mural of the Quebecers, Homage to the History of Quebec City by DepictinQuébecmber of Its Key Figures (《魁北克人》壁畫·藉助描繪魁北克城的重要人物來向魁北克城的歷史致敬05-28-2017)

 Place Royale, the Birthplace of French America

-(皇家广场·法属美洲的发源地 05-28-2017) Place Royale, the City's Commercial Hub until the Mid-19th Century
+(皇家廣場·法屬美洲的發源地 05-28-2017) Place Royale, the City's Commercial Hub until the Mid-19th Century

-(皇家广场·魁北克的商业中心直至19世纪中叶 05-28-2017) Rue du Petit Champlain, the Oldest Commercial Zone in North America
+(皇家廣場·魁北克的商業中心直至19世紀中葉 05-28-2017) Rue du Petit Champlain, the Oldest Commercial Zone in North America

-(小尚普兰街·北美最古老的商业区 05-28-2017)
+(小尚普蘭街·北美最古老的商業區 05-28-2017)

-Rue du Cul-de-Sac, a Vital Area for New France's Port in the 17th Century (死胡同街·17世纪新法兰西港口的重要区域 05-28-2017) Musee du Fort in the Upper Town
+Rue du Cul-de-Sac, a Vital Area for New France's Port in the 17th Century (死胡同街·17世紀新法蘭西港口的重要區域 05-28-2017) Musee du Fort in the Upper Town

-( 位于上城区的堡垒博物馆 05-28-2017) Place d'Armes (兵器广场 05-28-2017)
+( 位於上城區的堡壘博物館 05-28-2017) Place d'Armes (兵器廣場 05-28-2017)

 Auberge du Trésor | In 1640, a half-timber house standing at the corner of Sainte-Anne and Du Trésor became the only permanent housing for the French regime in New France.

-(特雷索“宝藏”客栈·1640年,位于圣安妮“恩典”街和特雷索街拐角处的半木结构房屋成为法国政权在新法兰西的唯一永久住所 05-28-2017) Montmorency Falls & L'Ile D'Orleans Bridge
+(特雷索“寶藏”客棧·1640年,位於聖安妮“恩典”街和特雷索街拐角處的半木結構房屋成為法國政權在新法蘭西的唯一永久住所 05-28-2017) Montmorency Falls & L'Ile D'Orleans Bridge

-(蒙莫朗西“黑山”瀑布和奥尔良“黄金”岛大桥 05-28-2017) Québec Bridge w/ a SuspQuébecSpan of 1801.2 Feet/549 Meters, the Longest Cantilever Bridge in the World
+(蒙莫朗西“黑山”瀑布和奧爾良“黃金”島大橋 05-28-2017) Québec Bridge w/ a SuspQuébecSpan of 1801.2 Feet/549 Meters, the Longest Cantilever Bridge in the World

-(魁北克大桥·世上最长、跨度为549米1801.2英尺的悬索桥 05-28-2017) Spag & Tini (意大利细面餐厅 05-28-2017)
+(魁北克大橋·世上最長、跨度為549米1801.2英尺的懸索橋 05-28-2017) Spag & Tini (意大利細麵餐廳 05-28-2017)

 Fettuccine Carbonara @ Spag & Tini

-2016: Edinburgh—UNESCO City of Literature, UK(苏格兰爱丁堡—联合国科教文之文学城)
+2016: Edinburgh—UNESCO City of Literature, UK(蘇格蘭愛丁堡—聯合國科教文之文學城)

-2016: Dublin—UNESCO City of Literature, IRL(爱尔兰都柏林—联合国科教文之文学城) 2010: 澳洲墨尔本—联合国科教文之文学城(Melbourne—UNESCO City of Literature, AU) 2009: 新西兰达尼丁—联合国科教文之文学城(Dunedin—UNESCO City of Literature, NZ) Canada(出游加拿大)
+2016: Dublin—UNESCO City of Literature, IRL(愛爾蘭都柏林—聯合國科教文之文學城) 2010: 澳洲墨爾本—聯合國科教文之文學城(Melbourne—UNESCO City of Literature, AU) 2009: 新西蘭達尼丁—聯合國科教文之文學城(Dunedin—UNESCO City of Literature, NZ) Canada(出遊加拿大)

-8th Grade(初中三年级) |
+8th Grade(初中三年級) |